Henry Meds Semaglutide Review

 The difference between compounded semaglutide and Ozempic

-If you’re at all familiar with generic medications, it may surprise you to see one available for Ozempic so soon after that brand-name drug came to market.
+If you’re at all familiar with medical patent law (who isn't!), it may surprise you to see what seems like a generic form of Ozempic so soon after that brand-name drug came to market.
 While it’s true that drug patents can last for decades before expiring and allowing other companies to manufacture generic versions, there’s a loophole in the system to help ensure people who need certain drugs can get them reliably.

 This loophole runs through compounding pharmacies, specialized pharmacies that can manufacture one-off and small-batch prescriptions for people with certain allergies to inactive ingredients in brand-name medications.
 They can also be useful if a certain medication is only available as an oral tablet for people with dysphagia or similar issues.

-Companies like Henry are able to offer medications like semaglutide because there’s a shortage, and the FDA allows compounding pharmacies to make generic versions of patented drugs when they are in short supply.
+Companies like Henry are able to offer medications like semaglutide because there’s a shortage, and the FDA allows compounding pharmacies to make custom versions of patented drugs when they are in short supply.

 These pharmacies are FDA-regulated, and the companies that work with Henry and the others mentioned in this review all create drugs that are as safe and effective as the branded equivalents.
 However, it’s important to note that these drugs themselves aren’t technically FDA-approved.